Schenkee/TryHackMe-Guides/README.md

 # 👤 About Me

-I'm a cybersecurity learner working through the various different practical hands on guides and creating walk throughs of labs I find interesting and helpful to demonstrate my learned skills.
+I'm a cybersecurity learner working through various practical hands-on labs primarily on TryHackMe at the moment and creating walk throughs of labs I find interesting and helpful to demonstrate my learned skills.
 🔗 [TryHackMe Profile](https://tryhackme.com/p/schenkee)

 ---